Search: If you cannot find what you are looking for, try the search page.

 'Buying a boat?'

 Are you thinking of buying a boat.
-If you have never owned a boat before, have a read of this great website for 'newbies' www.onthewater.co.uk It has all the essential information for people thing about the having fun afloat.
+If you have never owned a boat before, try this website for 'newbies' www.onthewater.co.uk for people thing about the having fun afloat.

 As a potential boat purchaser, if you are told the boat has a current certificate, but no one knows where it is, before money changes hands ask the seller to obtain the BSS certification details (number and dates) from the registering navigation authority (e.g. Broads Authority, Canal & River Trust, Environment Agency, etc.).
 See below for copy certificate information.